ubco-cmps/data301_course/project/milestone06.md

 ## Task 1: Address project feedback

 - Your assigned project TA should have created an issue in your repository with some feedback for you to address on your milestone.

-- You should spend the majority of time this week to address the feedback you have received from your TA.
+You should address this feedback to the best of your ability.

 ## Task 2: Final Report: Create a single **markdown** file that will be your final report.